Lesson 3 of 7 - grow a pro-grief family

 Recap

-This article is one of a series on healthy family grieving (Lesson 3).
+This article is one of a series on healthy personal and family grieving (Lesson 3).
 The series exists because incomplete grief seems to be a major stressor for many troubled people, relationships, and families.
 This probably stems from widespread psychological wounds + ignorance of healthy-grieving basics.

 • most such policies are ineffective or even harmful because of the inherited [wounds + unawareness] cycle.